 Gender and sexuality diverse people are a priority in the National Drug Strategy, and other strategies related to AOD use.
-Whilst, NADA, and its partner in this work, ACON, have undertaken a range of activities to ensure its members are providing inclusive services, there is still much more work to be done in this area.
-Additionally, a recentworkforce study [PDF] by NADA found that 15% of non government AOD workers in NSW identified as gender and sexuality diverse.
-The network provides an opportunity for those workers to come together in a safe and supportive environment.
+Notably, research demonstrates a, ‘higher prevalence of AOD use by lesbian, gay, bisexual, transgender and queer (LGBTQ) people, riskier use and a higher proportion have accessed AOD treatment’ (Freestone et al. 2021).
+Despite this, it’s not a current requirement in the AOD Treatment Services National Minimum Data Set to collect data about people’s sexuality and gender diverse identities.
+One result is that, ‘the treatment needs, experiences and outcomes of LGBTQ people remain largely invisible’ (Freestone et al. 2021).
+Whilst NADA and its partner in this work, ACON, have undertaken a range of activities to ensure its members are providing inclusive services, there is still crucial further work to be done in this area.
+A 2018 workforce study by NADA found that 15% of non government AOD workers in NSW identified as gender and/or sexuality diverse.
+The Network provides an opportunity for those workers to come together in a safe and supportive environment.

 About the network

 In December 2019, NADA held the inaugural Gender and Sexuality Diverse AOD Worker Network.
 The membership currently comprises a small group of NSW AOD workers, which is inclusive of those providing frontline services, management, administration and research.

 At the first meeting workers agreed that the network has a dual purpose to:

 provide a supportive network for gender and sexuality diverse workers in the AOD sector